 Then two significant things happened to J. C. Penney.
 He met a man who got him back into the dry goods business, and he met a woman who stole his heart.
 The business, called "The Golden Rule Store," gave him an exciting new commercial concept.
 The woman, named Berta, consented to marry him.
 Guided by the love of his new wife and the Golden Rule principle, the inspired young businessman began a journey that would take him to undreamed of success.

 Out on His Own

-After clerking in one store, he helped a partner start a new store, and eventually he bought a Golden Rule store of his own in Kemmerer, Wyoming, in 1902.
+After clerking in one store, he helped a partner start a new store, and eventually, he bought a Golden Rule store of his own in Kemmerer, Wyoming, in 1902.
 While he recognized that the Golden Rule was a "slogan of good publicity value," his also found it "a poignant link with my father's and my mother's ideals and injunctions."
-In his business practices he believed that with a basic aim of making money he could still serve the larger community with fair values and honest dealings.
+In his business practices, he believed that with a basic aim of making money he could still serve the larger community with fair values and honest dealings.

 He was just 26 when he bought that first store, in a mining town with a population of about 1,000.
 The company store (and the 21 saloons in town) offered credit, but Penney's store was cash-only.
 He felt he served the community better by keeping them from becoming indebted.
 Within five years, Penney opened two more stores, then three more.
 There were more than 30 within that first decade.
 Penney followed a training strategy that allowed managers to become part owners and then purchase their own stores.
 That's what his bosses had done for him, and now he returned the favor to others.
-Not only did this contribute to company morale, it allowed for steady expansion of a chain of stores that held to Penney's original principles.
+Not only did this contribute to company morale, it allowed for the steady expansion of a chain of stores that held to Penney's original principles.

 Ups and Downs